 While the weakening and contraction rules are not explicitly given in LKF, both of these rules occur implicitly.
-The decide rule does an implicit contraction on the formula P: hence, the only formulas contracted in an LKF proof are positive formulas.
-The init and the t^+ rules do implicit weakening on the formulas in Θ : thus weakening is available for positive formulas and negative literals.
-Thus, a negative, non-literal formula is never weakened nor contracted: such formulas are treated linearly, in the sense of linear logic (Girard 1987).
+The decide rule does an implicit contraction on the polarized formula P: hence, the only polarized formulas contracted in an LKF proof are positive polarized formulas.
+The init and the t^+ rules do implicit weakening on the polarized formulas in Θ : thus weakening is available for positive polarized formulas and negative literals.
+Thus, a negative, non-literal polarized formula is never weakened nor contracted: such polarized formulas are treated linearly, in the sense of linear logic (Girard 1987).

-Formulas in the storage zone play two different roles in proof search.
-With the decide rule, a positive formula in the storage is simultaneously contracted and made available to introduction rules.
+Polarized formulas in the storage zone play two different roles in proof search.
+With the decide rule, a positive polarized formula in the storage is simultaneously contracted and made available to introduction rules.
 On the other hand, with the init rule, a negative literal in storage is available to end the proof.
-No other kind of formula will occur in storage.
+No other kind of polarized formula will occur in storage.

 The four binary logical connectives of LKF- \vee^+ , \vee^- , \wedge^+ , \wedge^- -can be classified using three different attributes: positive or negative; additive or multiplicative; and conjunctive or disjunctive.
 By fixing any two of these attributes, the third attribute is uniquely determined.
 For example, a connective that is both additive and positive must be the disjunction \vee^+ .
-Note also that the De Morgan dual of a logical connective flips its polarity and conjunctive/disjunctive status but does not change its additive/multiplicative status.
+Note also that the De Morgan dual of a logical connective (in the sense of Definition 1) flips its polarity and conjunctive/disjunctive status but does not change its additive/multiplicative status.
 The introduction rule for \wedge^+ looks additive since the storage Θ in the conclusion and the premises are all the same.
-The essential multiplicative character of \wedge^+ is not apparent in this proof system in which there can be only one focused formula in a sequent.
+The essential multiplicative character of \wedge^+ is not apparent in this proof system in which there can be only one focused polarized formula in a sequent.
 In Section 10, we present a multifocused version of LKF, and in that enlarged setting, it will be clear that \wedge^+ is, in fact, a multiplicative connective.